Helvetii

 Map of the Roman province Maxima Sequanorum (c.
 300 AD), which comprised the territories of a part of the Helvetii, Sequani and several smaller tribes.
 The relative locations of the Helvetian pagi Tigurini and Verbigeni, though indicated on the map, remain unknown.

 The Helvetii (Ἐλουήτιοι, Helvētiī /la/, Gaulish: *Heluētī), anglicized as Helvetians, were a Celtic tribe or tribal confederation occupying most of the Swiss plateau at the time of their contact with the Roman Republic in the 1st century BC.
 According to Julius Caesar, the Helvetians were divided into four subgroups or pagi.
 Of these, Caesar names only the Verbigeni and the Tigurini, while Posidonius mentions the Tigurini and the Tougeni (Τωυγενοί).
-They feature prominently in the Commentaries on the Gallic War, with their failed migration attempt to southwestern Gaul (58 BC) serving as a catalyst for Caesar's conquest of Gaul.
+They feature prominently in the Commentaries on the Gallic War, with their failed migration attempt into southwestern Gaul in 58 BC, serving as a catalyst for Caesar's conquest of Gaul.

 The Helvetians were subjugated after 52 BC, and under Augustus, Celtic oppida, such as Vindonissa or Basilea, were re-purposed as garrisons.
-In AD 68, a Helvetian uprising was crushed by Aulus Caecina Alienus.
+In 68 AD, a Helvetian uprising was crushed by Aulus Caecina Alienus.

-The Swiss plateau was at first incorporated into the Roman province of Gallia Belgica (22 BC), later into Germania Superior (AD 83).
+The Swiss plateau was at first incorporated into the Roman province of Gallia Belgica in 22 BC, later into Germania Superior in 83 AD.

 The Helvetians, like the rest of Gaul, were largely Romanized by the 2nd century.

 In the later 3rd century, Roman control over the region waned, and the Swiss plateau was exposed to the invading Alemanni.
 The Alemanni and Burgundians established permanent settlements in the Swiss plateau in the 5th and 6th centuries, resulting in the early medieval territories of Alemannia (Swabia) and Upper Burgundy.
 The Helvetii were largely assimilated by their new rulers, contributing to the ethnogenesis of modern Swiss people.